LeslieDancey/FME_Desktop_Advanced/fanouts.md

 A Dataset Fanout is defined in the Navigator window in Workbench, under a Writer’s Advanced Parameters.

 Like a Feature Type Fanout, there is a parameter to select the attribute to fanout on.
 However, there are also parameters to let the author define a prefix and suffix for the fanned-out file names.

+You’ve been given a dataset of development zones and asked to separate each zone type into a separate Shape file and send it back with everything zipped together in a single file.

+The requestor thinks this will be a difficult task; but with FME you should be able to do it in about two minutes.

+**1)** Inspect Source Data

+The source data for this translation is a MapInfo TAB dataset:
+C:\FMEData2015\Data\Zoning\Zones.tab

+Inspect the source dataset in the Data Inspector.
+Notice that there is a field called ZoneName.
+We need the first characters of this field (up to any “–“ character) for our fanout.

+**2)** Start Workbench

+Start Workbench and generate a workspace to translate the MapInfo source data to Esri Shape.

+By default the workspace will include a GeometryFilter and multiple output feature types.
+However, we know the data is polygon only (because we inspected it first, right?) so we can remove much of this.

+So, delete the GeometryFilter transformer and all of the Writer feature types except Zones_ polygon.
+You’ll end up with something that looks like this: